domingohui/100-days-of-code/log.md

 ## Day 56: March 21, 2017

 Improved [Initial Commit](https://github.com/domingohui/initial-commit) a bit.
 Added a clear button and separate methods into modules.
 Overall, I think vuejs simplifies workflow.
 I find it very useful for lightweight and small-scale projects.
 I haven't used vue for a large project.
 But I have a feeling that React may do a better job keeping track of components which makes debugging easier.

+## Day 57: March 23, 2017

+Worked on a foobar challenge today.
+It was quite fun to dig into binaries and bitwise operators!
+It's interesting to see how things work under the hood from a CPU perspective :D